In this tutorial you will learn about Python I/O, how to open a file and how to read, write a file in Python.

 - How to Delete File and Directory in Python

-- How to Read File in Java
+- How to Copy File in Python

 That’s all for the topic Python I/O – Open, Read, Write Files.
 If something is missing or you have something to share about the topic please write a comment.